Master of Business Administration

 Students are admitted each year to a new E.M.B.A. cohort through a special application process.
 Students begin coursework in mid-August, and program completion requires 21 months.

-The program is composed of 16 semester-long, graduate-level courses and four week-long immersion residencies that are focused on leadership, innovation, public policy, and the global marketplace.
+The program is composed of 15 semester-long, graduate-level courses including four week-long immersion residencies that are focused on leadership, innovation, public policy, and the global marketplace.
 A variety of teaching formats are employed, including case studies, group projects, simulations and role playing, fieldwork, interactive discussions, and renowned guest lecturers.
-Daylong classes meet three days per month (one Friday/Saturday and one additional Saturday).
-Classes do not meet in June and July.
+Daylong classes meet on scheduled Saturdays two to three times per month.
 To ensure that all students are up to speed on academic and business basics, the program starts with required orientation and an introduction to key subject areas, such as finance, accounting, and statistics.

 Admissions Requirements